GuilhermeTorq/Steascii/README.md

 ### Installation

-If you choose to use the .py file
+If you choose to use the .py file, you need to download and install python
 * python
   * [Official Website](https://www.python.org/)
   * Microsoft Store